Are you up to the challenge?

 The opportunities are endless!
 Share your best work for a chance to win amazing prizes.
 Open to any MSOE student or team of MSOE students.

-Join us for the 2024 competition on April 24!
+Join us for the 2025 competition!

 MSOE Regents Dwight Diercks '90 and Nick Haemel '02 will be judging and available for networking and to sign GPUs afterward.
 One lucky MSOE student from the audience will win a founders edition NVIDIA GPU!